Integrate in Existing Java Project

 } catch (HawcxOauthException e) {

-// Token endpoint returned non-2xx, or response missing id_token
+// Token endpoint returned non-2xx, response missing id_token, or — if the

 } catch (HawcxException e) {